emadiqbalali/emadsblog/content/posts/2019/03/things-beginner-blogger-should-know.md

 If, yes then I can totally relate to you.

-While searching a solution for this issue, I came across a site called IFTTT (If This Then That) which automates sharing of your WordPress blog posts to social sites automatically when you hit the publish button for the first time.
+While searching a solution for this issue, I came across a site called IFTTT (If This Then That) which automates sharing of your WordPress blog /posts to social sites automatically when you hit the publish button for the first time.

 It is a pretty easy process.
 You sign up for it and forget about it.